kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 #### Considerations
 Some of the API choices for a given reason seem to follow a similar pattern.
 These include ConsolidateAfter, ExpireAfter, and there are discussions about introducing a global DisruptAfter.
 Moreover, when discussing disruption budgets, we talk about adding behavior for each reason.
 It appears there is a need for disruption controls within the budgets for each reason, not just overall.

 This approach aligns well with controls that apply to all existing reasons.
-The proposal presented here is similar to the one mentioned above in relation to the reasons we allow to be defined (All, Consolidation, Drift, Expiration, Emptiness).
+The proposal presented here is similar to the one mentioned above in relation to the reasons we allow to be defined (Default, Consolidation, Drift, Expiration, Emptiness).

 This proposal is currently scoped for disruptionBudgets by reason.
 However, we should also consider incorporating other generic disruption controls into the PerReasonControls, even if we do not implement them immediately.
 Moving ConsolidateAfter and ExpireAfter into the per-reason controls is a significant migration that requires careful planning and its own dedicated design.
 This proposal simply demonstrates a potential model that highlights the benefits of defining controls at a per-reason level of granularity.